Joseph C. Ferguson School

-The Joseph C. Ferguson School is a historic American school building in the Cecil B. Moore neighborhood of Philadelphia, Pennsylvania.
+The Joseph C. Ferguson School is a historic American school building in the Hartranft neighborhood of Philadelphia, Pennsylvania.

 It was added to the National Register of Historic Places in 1988.

 History and architectural features

 Designed by Irwin T. Catharine, this historic structure was built between 1921 and 1922.
 It is a three-story, nine-bay, U-shaped, brick building that sits on a raised basement.
 Created in the Colonial Revival style, it features large stone arches, a double stone cornice, and brick parapet.
 The school is named after Joseph C. Ferguson a judge that was a part of Philadelphia orphan court.

-It was added to the National Register of Historic Places in 1988.

 The building is currently the home of The U School, an innovative high school in the School District of Philadelphia.
 The U School and Building 21, two schools with a non-selective lottery-based admissions process, opened at the Ferguson building during the 2014–2015 school year.
 Building 21 relocated after three academic years, and The U School remains.